Summers are magical, right? School is out, the days are long, and free time abounds.

 2. Select the right genre.

-Once you’ve established what you’re hoping to gain from camp, it’s time to narrow down the types of programs that can meet those needs.
+Once you’ve established what you’re hoping your child will gain from camp, it’s time to narrow down the types of programs that can meet those needs.

 Here’s what you can expect from today’s most popular summer camp genres:

-Traditional: Think back to your own summer camp experiences; bunks, campfires, archery; these co-ed and single-gender camps build self-confidence and character in a traditional outdoor setting.
+Traditional: Think back to your own summer camp experiences; campfires, archery, time in the great outdoors; these co-ed and single-gender camps build self-confidence and character in a traditional outdoor setting.

 Academic: Your kids can keep learning even when school’s out.
 Academic camps like iD Tech provide a fun balance of hands-on education and upbeat extracurricular activities.
 The best part is, such camps revolve around topics most schools don’t or can’t teach, with skill-building in in-demand and lucrative course areas.

-Bonus Hint: Academic camps are a great way to supplement education for students who don’t like traditional instruction.
+Plus, academic camps are a great way to supplement education for students who don’t like traditional instruction.
 Academic camps give students the chance to focus on one particular academic activity or skill and develop it over the length of the camp session.
-Many camps provide math, language arts, theater, photography or computer-focused areas of study.
-Cost can vary widely depending on materials used and length of camp.
+Many camps provide math, writing, theater, or computer-focused areas of study.

 Art: Art camps offer students the chance to explore their artistic interests in a group setting outside of school.
 Kids sometimes focus on painting, drawing, or the visual arts, while other camps provide the opportunity to learn more about computer-based design and 3D printing.